Warrant Officer John Edgar Wainwright, RAF

 Dad remained a PC until he retired in the summer of 1978, latterly having been a police dog handler.

-Throughout his police career he steadfastly refused to take the sergeants exams or lean on the influence of his brother-in-law, Mum's brother Dick Sheppard, who reached the rank of Deputy Assistant Commissioner in the Metropolitan Police.
+Throughout his police career he steadfastly refused to take the Sergeants exams or lean on the influence of his brother-in-law, Mum's brother Frederick (Dick) Sheppard, who reached the rank of Deputy Assistant Commissioner in the Metropolitan Police.

-Dick is pictured in my mum's photos.whole servivg in the Tank regiment in Italy where he won the Military Cross.
+Dick is pictured in my mum's photos.whole serving in the Tank regiment in Italy where he won the Military Cross.
+He also was awarded the Queen's Police Medal in January 1970.

-Dad served long enough to add the Police Long Service and Good Conduct Medal to his ribbon although ithis was presented to my mum after his death.
+Dad served long enough to add the Police Long Service and Good Conduct Medal to his ribbon although this was sadly presented to my mum after his death.

 Tragically, between his retirement from the police and taking up a new job dad was diagnosed as suffering from cancer, a result of 36 years of smoking, a habit picked up while in the RAF.
 After a short fight with the big C he died on Friday the 13th of October 1978 in Oldchurch Hospital, Romford, aged just 55.